aossama/itworx-workshops/git-scm-lab-102/10-git-remote.md

 The `git remote` command lets you create, view, and delete connections to other repositories.
-Remote connections are more like bookmarks rather than direct links into other repositories.
+Remote connections are more like *bookmarks* rather than direct links into other repositories.
 Instead of providing real-time access to another repository, they serve as convenient names that can be used to reference a not-so-convenient URL.

+## The origin Remote

+When you clone a repository with git clone, it automatically creates a remote connection called **origin** pointing back to the cloned repository.
+This is useful for developers creating a local copy of a central repository, since it provides an easy way to pull upstream changes or publish local commits.
+This behavior is also why most Git-based projects call their central repository origin.

 ## Task